citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ### LayeredFS support ([#5088](https://github.com/citra-emu/citra/pull/5088)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)

 LayeredFS is a technique used by mod makers to replace files in the RomFS (Read-only File System, where game assets and occasionally code are stored).
-With LayeredFS, you can replace the game graphics, music, etc without having to rebuild the entire RomFS which can be huge.
+With LayeredFS, you can replace the game graphics, music, etc. without having to rebuild the entire RomFS, which can be huge.

 Since [Luma3DS](https://github.com/AuroraWright/Luma3DS) has had LayeredFS for years, there were many requests for Citra to add it as well.
 That was why [zhaowenlan1779](https://github.com/zhaowenlan1779) decided to take on this task.